i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 ### Archive

-This plugin adds a new button to the Roundcube toolbar to move messages to an ( user selectable ) archive folder.
-The button will only appear after the user configured the archive folder.
+This plugin adds a new button to the Roundcube toolbar to move messages to an (user selectable) archive folder.
+The button will appears after the user configured the archive folder.

 ### Calendar

-This plugin provide cCalendar feature for roundcube
+This plugin provides calendar feature for roundcube

 ### ContextMenu

 This plugin adds a context menus to the message list, folder list and address book.
-It allow to mark mails as read/unread, delete, reply and forward mails.
+It allows to mark mails as read/unread, delete, reply or forward them.

 ### dkimstatus